-- Try the “5 More Rule”.
-Commit to working solidly for 5 (minutes, pages, sentences…) and then Do It…and then intentionally decide to work another “5 More” or not.
+- Try the “5 More Rule.”
+Commit to working solidly for five (minutes, pages, sentences, etc.) and then do it.
+Then, intentionally decide to work another “5 More” or not.

 - Start each work session with 10 minutes of review of the most recent material.
 This reinforces previous learning and boosts your confidence

 - Reduce distractions: Get to class in time to pick your best seat (e.g., close to front, off to one side, near to/far from a window — whatever works for you).

 - Stay awake: Take notes during the lecture, or add to notes from the web or manual